ckormanyos/real-time-cpp/readme.txt

   ref_app/tools/Util/MinGW/msys/1.0/local/*

 The following compilers are available:
-  GCC 4.7.2 for avr-unknown-elf, for ATMEL(R) AVR(R)
+  GCC 4.7.2 for avr-unknown-elf : For ATMEL(R) AVR(R)
-  GCC 4.7.2 for arm-unknown-eabi, for ARM(R) Cortex(TM)-M3
+  GCC 4.7.2 for arm-unknown-eabi: For ARM(R) Cortex(TM)-M3 and ARM(R) A8

-These compilers have been built in MinGW and moved to the solution.
+These compilers have been built in MinGW and moved to the solution to a convenient location in the tools directory.